CZ-NIC/knot/doc/reference.rst

 An identity of the server returned in the response to the query for TXT record ``id.server.`` or ``hostname.bind.`` in the CHAOS class (:rfc:`4892`).
-Set empty value to disable.
+Set to an empty value to disable.

 *Default:* FQDN hostname